tonyzhao668/web_scrapping_challenge/README.md

 * Create a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
 Use the following as a guide for what the final product should look like, but feel free to create your own design.

-## Step 3 - Submission done!

-To submit your work to BootCampSpot, create a new GitHub repository and upload the following:

-1. The Jupyter Notebook containing the scraping code used.

-2. Screenshots of your final application.

-3. Submit the link to your new repository to BootCampSpot.